bu-cds-llms/portfolio-piece-1-smgibson19/README.md

 # Sentiment Analysis to Detect Mental Health Status

 ### Can mental health status or underlying mental illnesses be detected in text patterns?
-How we communicate often shows how we are feeling.
+How we communicate often shows how we are feeling?
 This is a neural network designed to attempt to detect signs of anxiety, depression, suicidal thoughts, or normalcy in text messages.

 ***